sophilabs/hiring/README.md

 ----------------------

 A **passionate and highly detail oriented developer** who wants to join a team of **happy geeks**. <br>
-If you have a solid background on Web Development and want to create simple and elegant software using Python please send us your resume, we would love to know you.<br>
+If you have a solid background on Web Development and want to create simple and elegant software using Python or Node please send us your resume, we would love to know you.<br>
 We offer challenging projects, an excellent work environment and the opportunity to learn amazing open source state-of-the-art technologies.

 Required skills and/or background
 ---------------------------------
-- Linux user
+- Unix
 - Python or Node.js skills
 - Fluent in HTML & CSS
 - Open Source enthusiast!